 Pooja Babbrah, MBA

-Pooja serves on the National Council for Prescription Drug Programs (NCPDP) Board of Trustees and has led the organization’s efforts on developing standards and transactions related to specialty medications.
-She also serves on the Investment Committee for the Arizona State University Foundation – Women and Philanthropy program where she analyzes grant proposals for potential funding.
+She also serves as the chair of the Investment Committee for the Arizona State University Foundation – Women and Philanthropy program where she manages the grant proposal process for potential funding.
 Additionally, Pooja also serves on the Water1st International Advisory Council.

 Pooja has her BA in Business Administration/Information Systems from the University of Washington and an MBA from the W.P.
 Carey School of Business at Arizona State University.